 Somewhere along the line, the gas station closed.
 In 1979, a dome replaced the rectangular building that housed the store.
 Unfortunately, the dome burned in 1990 and was replaced by the current structure.
 After operating for years, the owners tried to sell the business.
-However, when they had no buyers, and in 2012, the property was left to nature, animals, and unfortunately vandals.
-The building and its iconic dream catcher remained, sitting abandoned and deteriorating each day in the desert sun for the next several years.
+However, when they had no buyers, and in 2012, the property was left to nature, animals, and, unfortunately, vandals.
+The building and its iconic dream catcher remained abandoned and deteriorating each day in the desert sun for the next several years.
 Hope for the site faded when the Meteor City Trading Post was placed on a ‘to-be-demolished’ list.

-Just west of Meteor City is the road to the Meteor Crater, some six miles south of I-40.
-The crater was formed approximately 50,000 years ago when an iron mass, weighing over 60,000 tons entered the Earth’s atmosphere, resulting in the formation which is about 4,000 feet wide and 570 feet deep.
+The road to the Meteor Crater is just west of Meteor City, some six miles south of I-40.
+The crater was formed approximately 50,000 years ago when an iron mass weighing over 60,000 tons entered the Earth’s atmosphere, resulting in the formation about 4,000 feet wide and 570 feet deep.

 During the heydays of Route 66, a man named D.M.
 Barringer built an observatory just off of the Mother Road so that the many travelers passing by the area could see the crater without having to travel the additional six or so miles to the site.
 For just 25 cents, travelers could stand from the observation tower and see the crater through a telescope.

-Today the observatory is nothing but stone ruins; however, a visitor’s center and guided tours are available at the crater itself.
+Today the observatory is nothing but stone ruins; however, a visitor’s center and guided tours are available at the crater.

-Continuing west upon your journey you will soon see the exit of Two Guns.
-Here, there are actually two ghost towns – Two Guns and Canyon Diablo, one almost on top of the other.
-Located on the far side of the canyon, Canyon Diablo was described, during its heyday, like this: “Tombstone, Virginia City and Abilene could not hold a candle to this end-of-the-rail depravity.”
+Continuing your journey, you will soon see the exit of Two Guns.
+There are two ghost towns here – Two Guns and Canyon Diablo, one almost on top of the other.
+Located on the far side of the canyon, Canyon Diablo was described, during its heyday, like this: “Tombstone, Virginia City, and Abilene could not hold a candle to this end-of-the-rail depravity.”
 Two Guns, built after Canyon Diablo was already long dead, thrived during the peak years of Route 66 popularity.